ethereum/kzg-ceremony-specs/clientApiSpec.md

 Once the computation is complete, the updated transcript must be returned using a `contribution/complete` call.

-In the event that an error is caught preventing completion, the client may call to `contribution/status`, and advise that they are aborting.
+In the event that an error is caught preventing completion, the client must call to `contribution/abort`, and advise that they are aborting.
 This will allow the next participant to proceed with minimal delay.

 ## Post-Contribution